-At April 30, 2017, the Company is committed to spend \$525,038 by December 31, 2017 on eligible exploration and evaluation expenses under FT share purchase agreements completed in fiscal 2017.
+At July 31, 2017, the Company has satisfied its obligation to expend \$8,599,200 on eligible exploration and evaluation expenses under FT share purchase agreements completed in fiscal 2017.
 The Company has no commitments for capital expenditures.

 Effective February 1, 2017, the Company entered into a lease agreement for the rental of office premises.
 The future lease payment schedule is as follows: